rerun-io/rerun/docs/content/reference/migration/migration-0-21.md

 * `SpaceViewMaximized` -> `ViewMaximized`

-### 3D Transform arrow visualization show up less often by default
+### 3D transform arrow visualization show up less often by default

 Previously, the viewer would show 3 arrows for every logged transform if any of the following was true:
 * enabled visualizer via `VisualizerOverrides` or ui